KPIE-Technologies/ZERTH-Pay-for-WooCommerce-Payment-Gateway/readme.txt

 * Understand your customers better through a simple and elegant dashboard
 * Access to attentive support 24/7
 * Free updates as we launch new features and payment options
-* Clearly documented APIs to build your custom payment experiences
+* Documented APIs to build your custom payment experiences

 = Note =

-This plugin is meant to be used by merchants Nigeria or could recieve payout with a Nigerian Bank.
+This plugin is meant to be used by merchants in Nigeria or could receive payout with a Nigerian Bank.

 == Installation ==